7 Stocks That Outperform in a Recession - WTOP News

 Home Depot Inc. (HD)

 One of the first ways the Federal Reserve typically reacts to a recession is by cutting interest rates.
 Low mortgage rates coupled with a lack of entertainment and leisure activities during social distancing triggered a boom in the housing and home improvement markets in 2020.
-Analyst Kenneth Leon says the U.S. housing market cooled significantly in 2022 thanks to rising mortgage rates.
-However, home remodeling demand remains elevated, supply chain headwinds are easing, and commodity inflation has boosted average ticket prices heading into 2023.
-CFRA has a “buy” rating and $350 price target for HD stock, which closed at $315 on Jan.
-20.
+Analyst Kenneth Leon says professional remodeling project backlogs remain strong and Home Depot should benefit from American families remaining in their current homes due to a shortage of affordable housing.
+Leon says commodity inflation has helped boost Home Depot’s average ticket price, or how much a typical customer spends per visit.
+CFRA has a “buy” rating and $350 price target for HD stock, which closed at $295.50 on Feb.
+21.

 S&P 500 outperformance: 5.3% (2020), 23.9% (2008)